 Data breach insurance helps cover the costs of a data security breach for identity protection, public relations, legal fees, and liability depending on the coverage that a business adopts.
-The data breach coverage helps to take quick action to restore the public’s confidence.
+Also, the data breach coverage helps to take quick action to restore the public’s confidence.

 This policy provides access to professional assistance to help businesses comply with the required laws and regulations and also mitigate the risk of civil litigation and other penalties when a data breach occurs.